River of Grass: Plot

 Cozy is a dissatisfied housewife in her thirties who feels no emotional connection with her children.
-She lives in Dade County with her father Jimmy, a taciturn crime scene investigator and erstwhile jazz drummer.
+She lives in Dade County with her husband, and also her father, Jimmy, a taciturn crime scene investigator and erstwhile jazz drummer.
 When Jimmy loses his gun, his loutish boss suspends him, and the gun is found by Lee Ray Harold, a deadbeat living in adjacent Broward County with his elderly grandmother.
 When Harold threatens his grandmother with the gun, his grandmother kicks him out of the house.

 Driving and shooting the gun recklessly, Lee nearly runs over Cozy as she walks to a local bar.
 Cozy confronts Lee in the bar, and Lee buys her a drink.
 He convinces her to break into a friend's home and swim in the pool.
 While Lee shows Cozy how to use the gun, the owner of the pool comes out to investigate, and the gun goes off.

 Believing they have killed the man, Cozy and Lee hide out in a hotel and engage in various low-level shenanigans, including stealing and selling vinyl records from Lee's grandmother to pay for gas.
 Lee considers robbing a grocery store only for another robber to hold up the store instead and make off with the cash.
-Lee buys the two bus tickets to New York, but Cozy secretly returns the tickets.
+Lee then tries to get money back from a pair of unused Greyhound Bus tickets to New York, but then flees the terminal when the ticketing agents regard him with suspicion.

 The police forensics lab reveals that Lee's gun was the same gun that Jimmy lost.
-Lee encounters their supposed victim, who is alive and well, but he does not tell Cozy.
-The police consider putting out an APB for the two, but without a victim, the police do not see them as a high priority, and Jimmy persuades his colleagues to hold off.
+Lee encounters their supposed victim, alive and well, but does not tell Cozy.
+The police consider putting out an APB for the two, but without a victim, the police don't see them as a high priority, and Jimmy persuades his colleagues to hold off.

-When Lee is pulled over at a toll station and the policeman lets him off with a warning, Cozy realizes that they are not actually wanted for murder.
-Lee tries to explain his deception, but Cozy shoots him and drives away.
+When Lee is pulled over at a toll station and the policeman lets him off with a warning, Cozy realizes that they are not wanted for murder.
+Lee tries to explain his deception; Cozy shoots him and drives away.
 The film ends with Cozy stuck in traffic.